ASLEI: Frequently Asked Questions

 If you're on online student, you courses are fully online in the fall and spring semesters.
 You will participate in structured courses using an online learning management system with assignments and due dates.
 The time of day you do coursework is up to you as long as your work and your interactions with peers and staff are completed on time.

-Summer's accelerated hybrid approach consists of two weeks online (June) plus a four week residential summer session in Greeley, Colorado (July).
+Summer's accelerated hybrid approach consists of two weeks online, typically (June), plus a four week residential summer session in Greeley, Colorado, typically (July).
 You will take 6-7 credits providing intensive language, knowledge, and/or interpreting preparation.
-While on campus during the summer semester, you will be in face-to-face classes from 8:00 AM to 5:00 PM on weekdays with daily and weekend assignments.
+While on campus during the summer semester, you will be in face-to-face classes approximately from 8:00 AM to 4:00 PM on weekdays with daily and weekend assignments.

 During the summer session, the Department of ASL & Interpreting Studies brings together the ASLEI program (on campus and online) and the Teaching ASL Masters program to create a learning community of Deaf and hearing students.